nmachine-io/doc-site/docs/concepts/kama-concept.md

 the KAMA is where you encode that knowledge.

 Structurally, the KAMA is an HTTP-based API consumed by the NMachine client.
-It is effectively the backend.
-That is implements the functionality needed to power an NMachine, namely talking to the Kubernetes cluster, read/writing manifest variables, running health checks, running actions, etc...
+It is the backend that computes all the values and performs all the work requested by the user via the NMachine client.

 ## Building and Shipping a KAMA

-As a publisher, you will build your KAMA on top of the **[KAMA SDK](https://pypi.org/project/kama-sdk-py/)** for Python.
-When it's ready, you'll create an application definition in the [Publisher Dashboard](https://publish.nmachine.io) that points to it.
+As a publisher, you build your KAMA on top of the **[KAMA SDK](https://pypi.org/project/kama-sdk-py/)** for Python.
+When it's ready, you create an application definition in the [Publisher Dashboard](https://publish.nmachine.io) that points to it.
 How and where your KAMA actually runs is explained [here](#where-kama-servers-run).
 Building a KAMA with the SDK is the focus